librato/api-docs/source/includes/_spaces.md

   print s.name
 ```

->Return all spaces owned by the user with name matching ops.
+>Return all spaces owned by the user, with name matching ops.

 ```shell
 curl \